i-am-nikki/Wanderlust/README.md

 ## Disclaimer

-This project is a part of a my learning journey.
+This project is a part of my learning journey.
 Feedback and contributions are encouraged and appreciated.

 Thank you for exploring Wanderlust!